kencormack/pistar-lastqso/README.md

       disappear off the right edge of the screen.
 You sacrifice what- ever information was off the edge of the screen, but without wasting so much vertical screen space to line-wrap.

+                            END OF HELP

+(Cursor Up/Down keys to scroll, Page Up/Dn to page, Q to quit help.)

 ```

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**